-Several workers describe the significance of plant residues on the soil surface in relationship to ammonia volatilization by indicating that plants and plant residues act as a source of urease and as a medium through which ammonia must pass (Freney and Black 1988, Nelson et al., 1980; Frankenberger and Tabatabai 1982; Torello and Wehner 1983; Vallis and Gardener 1984; Tomar et al., 1985; Bacon et al., 1986).
+Several workers described the significance of plant residues on the soil surface in relationship to ammonia volatilization by indicating that plants and plant residues act as a source of urease and as a medium through which ammonia must pass (Freney and Black 1988; Nelson, Turgeon, and Street 1980; Frankenberger and Tabatabai 1982; Torello, Wehner, and Turgeon 1983; Vallis and Gardener 1984; Tomar, Kirby, and MacKenzie 1985; Bacon, Hoult, and McGarity 1986).

-Kresge and Satchell (1960) found that heavy and medium plant cover significantly reduced ammonia loss from urea, applied at a rate of 112 kg N ha-1.
-A study looking at ammonia loss from fields covered with sugarcane residue showed that the cane residue had no capacity to retain ammonia.
-This study found rather that the cycle of moistening and evaporation resulted in losses ranging from 30% to 40% over a period of 6 weeks (Freney et al., 1992).
-In a study conducted when UAN was applied to straw residue McInnes et al. (1986) found that NH3 loss peaked around noon, as straw temperatures were rising to a maximum, straw-water content was decreasing and wind velocity was high.
-Keller and Mengel (1986) found that 50.9 kg (30.3%) of the total of 168 kg ha-1 of urea applied to no- till corn was lost as ammonia.
-Other research revealed losses ranging from 27-46% of urea applied to mineral soils covered with forest floor material compared to losses ranging from 6-30% for urea applied to bare mineral soil (Watkins et al., 1972).Tomar et al. (1985) found an 11% increase in ammonia loss from urea solutions applied to soil covered with 4600 kg ha-1 hay as compared to soil not covered with hay.
+Kresge and Satchell (1960) found that heavy and medium plant cover significantly reduced AL from urea, applied at a rate of 112 kg N ha-1.
+A study looking at AL from fields covered with sugarcane residue showed that the cane residue had no capacity to retain ammonia.
+This study found that the cycle of moistening and evaporation resulted in losses ranging from 30% to 40% over a period of 6 weeks (Freney et al. 1992).
+In a study conducted when Urea Ammonium Nitrate (UAN) was applied to straw residue, McInnes et al. (1986) found that NH3 loss peaked around noon, as straw temperatures were rising to a maximum, straw water content was decreasing, and wind velocity was high.
+Keller and Mengel (1986) found that 50.9 kg (30.3%) of the total of 168 kg ha-1 of urea applied to no-till corn was lost as ammonia.

+Other research revealed losses ranging from 27% to 46% of urea applied to mineral soils covered with forest floor material compared to losses ranging from 6% to 30% for urea applied to bare mineral soil (Watkins et al. 1972).

+Tomar, Kirby, and MacKenzie (1985) found an 11% increase in AL from urea solutions applied to soil covered with 4600 kg ha^{-1} hay as compared to soil not covered with hay.

-Loss as affected by rainfall
+Loss as Affected by Rainfall

-Several studies have recognized the significance of rainfall and its effect on ammonia volatilization (Craig and Wollum II 1982; McInnes et al., 1986; Oberle and Bundy 1987; Stevens et al., 1989).
-Stevens et al. (1989) reported that interaction between rainfall and the ammonia volatilization process will largely affect the efficiency of urea when applied to acidic soil.
-Research in the Netherlands has shown that 5 mm of precipitation in the two days following urea application is needed to prevent ammonia volatilization (Stevens et al., 1989; Van Burg et al., 1982).
+Several studies have recognized the significance of rainfall and its effect on ammonia volatilization (Craig and Wollum 1982; McInnes et al. 1986; Oberle and Bundy 1987; Stevens, Laughlin, and Kilpatrick 1989).

+Stevens, Laughlin, and Kilpatrick (1989) reported that interaction between rainfall and the ammonia volatilization process will largely affect the efficiency of urea when applied to acidic soil.
+Research in the Netherlands has shown that 5 mm of precipitation in the 2 days following urea application is needed to prevent ammonia volatilization (Stevens, Laughlin, and Kilpatrick 1989; Van Burg, Dilz, and Prins 1982).
 Oberle and Bundy (1987) found that rainfall following N application significantly decreased ammonia volatilization.

-Craig and Wollum II (1982) found that light rainfall providing just enough moisture for hydrolysis, but not enough to leach urea resulted in the greatest NH3 losses.
+Craig and Wollum (1982) found that light rainfall providing just enough moisture for hydrolysis, but not enough to leach urea resulted in the greatest NH3 losses.

-A study conducted by McInnes et al. (1986) has shown that 25 to 30% of urea would be hydrolyzed if applied immediately following rainfall, but that hydrolysis would be nonexistent when the water content of the soil surface reached "air dryness" and ammonia loss would be around 4%.
+A study conducted by McInnes et al. (1986) has shown that 25% to 30% of urea would be hydrolyzed if applied immediately following rainfall, but that hydrolysis would be nonexistent when the water content of the soil surface reached "air dryness" and AL would be around 4%.

-Prasertak et al. (2001) reports limited initial loss of ammonia from urea applied to a dry soil until 3 mm, 1.2 mm and 2.4 mm of rainfall within 2, 3 and 4 days after application respectively resulted in a more rapid loss of ammonia.
+Prasertak et al. (2001) reports limited initial loss of ammonia from urea applied to a dry soil until 3, 1.2, and 2.4 mm of rainfall within 2, 3, and 4 days after application respectively resulted in a more rapid loss of ammonia.